CREATIVE WRITING SUBMISSION - 2017/8

 Formative assessment and feedback

 Formative ‘feed forward’ is provided through the supervision sessions.
-Students are able to submit a 2,000-word extract to their supervisors for written and verbal feedback, which helps them better finalise their final summative assessment, i.e. the dissertation.
+Students are able to submit a 2,000-word extract to their supervisors for written and verbal feedback (6 weeks prior to the final deadline), which helps them better finalise their final summative assessment, i.e. the dissertation.

 Reading list for CREATIVE WRITING SUBMISSION : http://aspire.surrey.ac.uk/modules/eli3034